 Best Practices for Entering a Unit During COVID-19

 Due to the ongoing COVID-19 pandemic, extra caution is advised when entering units and common elements.
-The Province of Ontario has published more information regarding the best practices to stop the spread of COVID-19, which can be found here.
+The Government of Ontario has published information regarding the best practices to stop the spread of COVID-19, which can be found here.

-If entry is absolutely required, consider the following best practices:
+If entry is required, consider the following best practices:

 1. Pre-Entry Phase

-Prior to entering a unit, it may be helpful for the condo corporation to create a checklist which outlines the process to prepare for entry.
-An example checklist may consist of the following, but remember that your checklist may also include considerations which apply specifically to your condo corporation:
+Prior to entering a unit, it may be helpful for the condominium corporation to create a checklist which outlines the process to prepare for entry.
+An example checklist may consist of the following, but remember that your checklist may also include considerations which apply specifically to your condominium corporation:

 - Consider carefully why the entry is necessary, and the number of individuals that will need to enter the unit.
-This information will need to be properly communicated to the unit owner and the occupant(s).
+This information should be communicated to the unit owner and the occupant(s).

 - Ensure that all entrants are aware of pertinent health and safety practices.
 Remember that safety practices may differ from company to company, but all should follow municipal, provincial, and federal standards.